dot-build/gisele/README.md

 Because Bündchen is too fancy to name a model library

+Gisele is a data modeling library to create Model classes.
+It is used to wrap plain objects and provide extensibility without needing to use weird properties for data bindings.

 ## In one line

 A base class to write data models in Javascript.
 Give it a set of fields and it will handle the model state